Tilmen Hoyuk: Excavations history

-Around the 1620s, the Hittite Great King Ḫattušili I led a military campaign into the Amuq plain and against Aleppo, Tilmen Höyük was destroyed in a major fire.

 Excavations results

-The finds indicate that Tilmen Höyük was an important link in the cultural contacts between Northern Mesopotamia and Anatolia.

-The double casemate walls of city the were made of large stones without mortar, and date from the end of the 2nd millennium BC to the beginning of the 1st millennium BC.
+The double casemate walls of the city were made of large stones without mortar, and date from the end of the 2nd millennium BC to the beginning of the 1st millennium BC.

 Two basalt gate lions were found next to the monumental gate on the east side of the city, which was the main entrance gate.
 There are two smaller gates, one in the northwest and the other in the southwest.
 Rectangular defence towers around the perimeter were also constructed, and there was a casemate fortification system.

 The buildings were made of basalt, which is abundant in the area; adobe construction was used only on the upper part of the walls.